 \subsection{Outline}

-In Section \ref{sec:set}, we state the assumptions of the model, define terms, recall basic facts from the previous literature, and then state our main results.
+In Section \ref{sec:set}, we state the assumptions of the model, define terms, recall facts from the previous literature.
+We state our main results in Section \ref{sec:main}.
 The proofs of the two main results concerning strong existence and uniqueness appear in Section \ref{sec:unique}.
 Section \ref{sec:equiv} then shows an equivalence between two ways of setting up the problems we consider.
 Appendix \ref{app:aux} collects some technical lemmas.
-Finally, Appendix \ref{a:geoBus} proves that every non-trivial geodesic generates a finite Busemann function.
+Appendix \ref{a:geoBus} proves that every nontrivial geodesic generates a finite Busemann function.